phogbinh/LibraryManagementSystem/docs/EXECUTION_EXAMPLE.md

 # Execution Example
 ## Description
-This is an example on how `LibraryManagementSystem` on the console.
+This is a demonstration of `LibraryManagementSystem` execution on the console.

 ### Program Execution
 ```